-The training on the 14th September took place in Aberdeen following the Pensions Committee/Board meeting on the same day.
-Both PIRC and SSGA presented to the Committee on Corporate Governance and ESG.
+The training on the 13th September took place in Aberdeen following the Pensions Committee/Board meeting on the same day and covered actuarial valuation calculations and liability assessment.

-The LGC Seminar on the 23rd and 24th October took place over the course of two days in Edinburgh.
+The LGC Seminar on the 24th and 25th October took place over the course of two days in Edinburgh.
 Topical areas covered during the 2 days of training included: